All my life, summer began when the strawberries were ripe.

 In Matt’s opinion, homemade pound cake was the biggest hit of all when used as the platform for our fresh strawberries.
 I cut the recipe in half for a single loaf and used the following ingredients to put a healthier spin on the recipe:

-- organic cane sugar (find high quality sweeteners here)
+- organic cane sugar (find organic cane sugar here)

 - organic pastry flour (find organic sprouted flours here)